Psychiatric Mental Health Nurse Practitioner (Post-Master's Certificate) (Accelerated Online)

 Review important information about official test scores.

-• Current, valid, unencumbered Registered Nurse license in Texas with date issued from the Board of Nursing and Nursys uploaded into the application system.
-Multistate licenses are accepted as long as Texas is declared the home state.
+• Current, valid, unencumbered Registered Nurse license in Texas with date issued from the Board of Nursing and Nursys.
+Report uploaded into the application system.
+Multistate licenses are accepted.

-• Once a student has been offered admission, additional criteria must be completed and met prior to admission and the required due dates as listed by the School of Nursing.
+Once a student has been admitted, additional criteria specific to the School of Nursing must be completed and met prior to the start of classes or due dates specified by the School of Nursing.
+See the Additional Requirements for more information.

 Review important information about documents.